namjy007/strudel_reactor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # About the App
-This app is a part of the assignment Part A for now.
-The application basically lets you convert code into music but also edit the instruments in real time.
+This app is a part of the COMPLETE assignment Part A AND Part B. The application basically lets you convert code into music but also edit the instruments in real time.

 # How to use:
 1. The play and pause button lets you play the music from the strudel directly
 2. The Restore button is supposed to lose all the settings currently imposed ( Doesnt work in this version)
 3. The Edit button is the main component here: it can let you increase the volume or decrease, Adds echo, and many other stuff to the instruments. ( The cancel button doesnt work in this version since it is only working as going back button will work perfectly in final draft)
 4. The Save button writes on to json and saves the settings and doesnt reset everytime you open the edit panel.
 5. We have a Day and NIght button which lets you toggle and turn it dark and white in the background.
+6. We have a Table that lets you Mute and Unmute intruments easily without having to go to the Sound Editor.
+7. The info button shows you the basic  info about the app.
+8. The app can let users add echo, room, and speed to their instruments.
+9. Users can also export and import their settings loaded into the music

 # UI and Controls
 The application is Strudel which lets you play music and edit instruments the  way you like.